Pituffik Space Base: Location and original population

-In 1818, Sir John Ross's expedition made first contact with nomadic Inuktun in the area.
-James Saunders's expedition aboard HMS North Star was marooned in North Star Bay 1849–50 and named landmarks.
-Robert Peary built a support station by a protected harbor at the foot of iconic Mount Dundas in 1892.
-It served as a base camp for his expeditions and attracted a permanent population.
+In 1818, Sir John Ross's expedition made first contact with nomadic Inughuit in the area.
+James Saunders's expedition aboard HMS North Star was marooned in North Star Bay in 1849–50 and named landmarks.
 In 1910 explorer Knud Rasmussen established a missionary and trading post there.
-He called the site "Thule" after classical ultima Thule; the Inuit called it Umanaq ("heart-shaped"), and the site is commonly called "Dundas" today.
+He called the site "Thule" after classical ultima Thule; the Inuit called it Umanaq or Uummannaq ("heart-shaped"), and the site is commonly called "Dundas" today.
+Whaling captain, explorer, and ethnologist George Comer discovered a midden, dubbed Comer's Midden, at Umanaq in 1916, and an archaeological excavation subsequently revealed a village of the proto-Inuit who came to be called the Thule people.
 The United States abandoned its territorial claims in the area in 1917 in connection with the purchase of the Virgin Islands.
 Denmark assumed control of the village in 1937.